 Have you ever considered the opportunity to travel and find work as you go but don’t know whether it can be done?
 Or maybe you would like to have a business that allows you to do this?
 I have been doing business this way for almost 10 years and love my lifestyle.
-This guide will help you consider some of your options if considering a nomadic lifestyle.
+This beginner’s guide will help you consider some of your options if considering a nomadic lifestyle.

 If you have a trade you may be able to get casual or intern work.
 You have a great opportunity to travel finding work as you go.
 You will need some of the tools mentioned in this post but there may be some issues to consider.

-a) Extra insurances or licenses may be required as you will be working in different environments.
+a) Extra insurance or licenses may be required as you will be working in different environments.
 You should always seek professional advice where relevant.

 b) The availability of part-time or locum positions in your profession.

 c) Some employers may only consider full-time positions or candidates looking at long-term positions.